 Do not query multiple TKA agents simultaneously

 If the agent you queried feels your project would be better suited for one of her or his colleagues, she or he will share it.
 However, if the agent you queried passes, you are free to then query another agent.

 Our agents have a wide range of tastes and preferences.

 The agents of The Knight Agency are currently looking for material in a wide spectrum of genres.
 However, we are NOT currently accepting screenplays.

 We pride ourselves on fast responses, however sometimes our current client needs and other professional responsibilities prevent us from answering queries in the timelines we aim for.
-In general, we strive to respond to all queries within two weeks of receipt, but we ask that you check an agents Query Manager page for timeline updates before following up on a project.
+In general, we strive to respond to all queries within 2-4 weeks of receipt, but we ask that you check an agents Query Manager page for timeline updates before following up on a project.
 If your response still seems overdue, please do not hesitate to follow up via the link provided when you submitted your project.

 Agent Wish Lists

 Senior Agent and President